mit-medg/csv2mysql/README.md

 MySQL is unable to LOAD DATA such files directly, so they will need to be unzipped in any case.

+This updated version of the program fixes a few bugs, allows gzip's inputs, adds the ability to call a `UTF8` file `UTF8MB4`, which is due to become the standard meaning of `UTF8` in MySQL, though currently it means `UTF8MB3`.
+It is currently used with MySQL Server Community Edition 8.0.19, though it should work with earlier versions as well.

+The output file is meant to be a first approximation to how the data in the `.csv` files should be loaded into the database.
+The program cannot figure out what indexes should be defined on the various tables (except unique keys, with the `-k` option), and cannot guess foreign key relationships, which are all application-dependent.
+For very large tables, it may also be helpful to `PARTITION` them to improve performance, but this too is application-dependent.
+So one should expect to edit the resulting file to customize it to the application.
+Note also that current MySQL requires `--local-infile` to be specified for both the server and the client when loading the data.

 This program is released under the MIT License (see below) and uses the **opencsv** package, documented at <http://opencsv.sourceforge.net>.
 Its code is included in the program.